 Fraudulent artifice or scheme

 There are many different types of bank fraud schemes including check-kiting, fund diversion, booster checks, phishing, and accounting fraud.
-Beatty NV criminal defense attorney Michael Becker describes a common bank fraud scheme involving stolen payment cards:
+Criminal defense attorney Michael Becker describes a common bank fraud scheme involving stolen payment cards:

-Note that bank fraud is often allegedly committed in conjunction with other crimes as well including money laundering in Nevada and mail fraud in Nevada.
-In the above example, Jason would probably also face charges for wire fraud in Nevada since he used the internet to carry out the fraud.
+Note that bank fraud is often allegedly committed in conjunction with other crimes as well including money laundering and mail fraud.
+In the above example, Jason would probably also face charges for wire fraud since he used the internet to carry out the fraud.

 Example: Brian in Henderson goes to a bank to apply for a personal loan.
 When the bank processes the application, it finds that Brian’s credit score is significantly lower than what Brian said in the application.
 Brian is then arrested and booked at the Henderson NV Detention Center for attempting to commit bank fraud.
 Later, Brian’s attorney discovers that the credit agency made a mistake when it informed Brian he had a high credit score, and that Brian genuinely believed he had given the bank truthful information.
 Therefore, Brian should not be convicted for bank fraud because he did not intentionally set out to defraud the bank.